 SECC Requests Project Proposals for Neighborhood Enhancement Grant

-CHICAGO (April 24, 2019) – The South East Chicago Commission (SECC) is delighted to announce a Request For Proposals (RFP) for the 2019 Neighborhood Enhancement Grant Program with generous support from the Elizabeth Louise “Betty Lou” Smith Fund, Public Health Institute of Metropolitan Chicago (PHIMC), the MacArthur Foundation, Preservation of Affordable Housing (POAH), Hyde Park Bank, a Wintrust Company and individuals donors.
-Since 1999, the program has offered funds to neighborhood schools, religious congregations, community organizations, park advisory councils, and block groups to support neighborhood beautification projects.
+CHICAGO (June 8, 2020) – The South East Chicago Commission (SECC) is excited to announce a Request for Proposals (RFP) for the 2020 Neighborhood Enhancement Grant Program with generous support of the Elizabeth Louise Smith fund and Public Health Institute of Metropolitan Chicago (PHIMC).

 By working together, we can build community from within the community.
 The power of partnerships can help the neighborhood thrive and create safe places and spaces for everyone to enjoy.

 – Diane Burnham, Executive Director for South East Chicago Commission